-We are becoming quite popular here at Fine Craft Guild for stencils, so I thought to share you 5 tips for successful stenciling.
-Why I am passionate about stencils is that they offer a fast and professional way to transform simple objects into designer statements or art even, without a fush, really.
+We are becoming quite popular here at Fine Craft Guild for stencils, so I thought to share you 5 stenciling tips for successful work.
+Why I am passionate about stencils is that they offer a fast and professional way to transform simple objects into designer statements or art even, without a fuss, really.

 To help you work with stencils successfully, I thought to share 5 stenciling tips that work for me:

 Stenciling Tip 1: Use Quality Templates